cwlowder/hyper-orama/README.md

 # hyper-orama
 A screen recorder for the hyper terminal

-To use repo in your hyper terminal do the following:
+To add this plugin for development in the hyper terminal

 ```bash
 mkdir ~/.hyper-plugins # create these follows if they don't exist